 Except as otherwise provided herein, applicants must demonstrate a grade-point average (GPA) of at least a 3.0 (on a 4.0 scale), in a completed* degree program at KU, at another regionally-accredited institution, or at a foreign university with substantially equivalent bachelor’s, master’s, or doctoral degree requirements.
-For more information on procedures used to provide and evaluate tanscript, see the Admission to Graduate Study, Procedures.
+For more information about what constitutes evidence of a completed bachelor's degree and about procedures used to provide and evaluate transcripts, see the procedures governing Graduate Admission.

 *Students may be admitted based on the cumulative GPA in the last term of an active degree program, but these students must provide evidence of a completed bachelor’s degree (as described above) before they will be allowed to enroll in a second term of graduate study at KU.

 Applicants who meet the minimum bachelor's degree requirement above but who have one or more deficiencies in grade-point average, prerequisite course work, or other areas as determined by the department or program, but who meet all other admission standards, may be admitted on a provisional basis.
 Students granted provisional admission shall not be considered in academic good standing until the department and graduate division recognize that the student has met the requirements for regular admission as described below.